 To start your Pokémon journey, you first have to download a free app on either Android or iOS platform, set up an account, and customize your avatar.

 Players can download the app in much the same way as they would any other application from their chosen store.
 Once you have Pokémon Go on your device, it’s time to register an account.
 This should be pretty straight forward but those who are struggling can check our handy tips on registration and logging in.

 Once you have successfully installed the Pokémon Go app on your phone and logged in, you will receive a pop-up instruction from a Professor Willow advising you to select your first Pokémon.
-You will be presented with the three classic starter Pokémon (Squirtle, Charmander, and Bulbasaur) from the original series and games and are encouraged to catch one of them yourself.
+You will be presented with the three classic starter Pokémon (Squirtle, Charmander, and Bulbasaur) from the original series and games, and are encouraged to catch one of them yourself.

 How To Get A Pikachu As Your First Pokémon

 When Professor Willow prompts you to select your first Pokémon, the three available will spawn on the game’s map in front of you.
-By clicking on any of them, you will initiate a battle in which you are given the opportunity to catch the selected Pokémon.
-If you fail to choose a Pokémon and instead choose to walk away, the trio will disappear and respawn in front of you.
+By clicking any of them, you will initiate a battle in which you are given the opportunity to catch the selected Pokémon.
+If you fail to choose a Pokémon and instead opt to walk away, the trio will disappear and respawn in front of you.
 This time, however, they will be joined by a Pikachu.

 Like with the original trio you encountered, tapping the Pikchua will engage it in battle.
 This will give you the opportunity to catch it and start your team the classic Ash Ketchum way.